 MMA acknowledges the critical importance of AOD prevention and education.
-In approaching prevention and support services to the student community, the college recognizes the challenges in reaching all students, and has approached prevention education with a focus on the entering new student class, making on-line education for alcohol and sexual assault a mandatory component of the transition to college.
-AlcoholEDU and SAPU on-line courses offered by EverFi, are required in the fall of each student's first year at MMA.
+In approaching prevention and support services to the student community, the college recognizes the challenges in reaching all students, and has approached prevention education with a focus on the entering new student class, providing on-line education for prevention of alcohol abuse, sexual assault, harassment/bullying and for promoting an inclusive community.
+A course is also required for mental wellbeing, addressing the mental health issues that are prevalent in the college-aged population.
+This is a mandatory component of the transition to college.
+MMA partners with Get Inclusive to provide these on-line courses that are required in the fall of each student's first year at MMA.
 The Alcohol and Drug policies and resources for assistance are also discussed with all new students during New Student Orientation, as well as during the FYE and PD courses for new students.

-In addition to the mandatory training for all new students, the college offers on going optional educational opportunities for alcohol and other drug prevention education to its students, faculty and staff.
+In addition to the mandatory training for all new students, the college offers on-going optional educational opportunities for alcohol and other drug prevention education and a consent booster course to its students, faculty, and staff.